giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 Code Snippets
-- Adding values to a linked list
-- Removing values to a linked list
+- Creating a node or linked list
-- Printing values to a linked list
+- Adding, Removing, Printing values to a linked list
 ---
 [[Malloc in C Explained]]

 After arrays, the second most popular data structure is Linked List.
 A linked list is a linear data structure.
 It's a set of dynamically allocated nodes.

 My understanding: